K4rthik14/circuitguard/README.md

 * **AI-Powered Classification:** Uses a pre-trained **EfficientNet-B4** model (98% accuracy) to classify 6 types of PCB defects (short, spur, open, copper, mousebite, pin-hole).
 * **Web Interface:** A clean, responsive UI built with HTML, CSS, and JavaScript for uploading images and viewing results.
 * **Adjustable Parameters:** Users can fine-tune the detection pipeline by adjusting the Difference Threshold, Minimum Defect Area, and Noise Filter Strength.
-* **Rich Result Visualization:** Displays the final annotated image, intermediate processing steps (Difference & Mask), and three summary charts (Bar, Pie, Scatter).
+* **Rich Result Visualization:** Displays the final annotated image and three server-generated summary charts (Bar, Pie, Scatter).
 * **Professional PDF Reporting:** Dynamically generates a multi-page PDF report on the backend, including all images, charts, and a detailed defect summary.
 * **Data Export:** Allows users to download the annotated image, the CSV log of defects, and the full PDF report.